BDC Hamburger Icon

 How do the ADA and FMLA govern disability leave?

-Disability under the ADA
+Disability leave under the ADA

-Disability under the FMLA
+Disability leave under the FMLA

 The FMLA requires employers to provide employees with unpaid leave for family issues, such as adoption, pregnancy, family or personal illness, or military leave.
 It ensures the employee has health insurance coverage continuation and job protection while they are away from work.

+The FMLA applies to several types of employers: all public agencies and schools (public and private) and private employers with 50 or more local employees (within 75 miles of the work site).
 Not all employees are covered under the FMLA — only those who’ve been with the company a year or more and worked at least 1,250 hours in the previous 12 months.

 “FMLA broadens protections and coverage across a range of situations preventing the employee from working,” said Jim Pendergast, senior vice president and general manager at altLINE.
-“That could be medical, but it might also be because of a family emergency, an adoption, or because of situations related to military deployments.”
+“That could be medical, but it might also be because of a family emergency, an adoption or because of situations related to military deployments.”

 TipBottom line